 Acclimatization in Kerung is necessary to cope with the low oxygen levels of the higher altitudes that lie ahead.
 This strategic stopover pre-acclimatizes your body for the subsequent days and gives you time to take leisurely walks, meditate, and unwind.
 The tranquil high-altitude town of Kerung is pulsating with traditional Tibetan culture, bustling markets, and friendly locals.
 Its peaceful ambience of picturesque hills and clean mountain air is refreshing.

-Rest, hydrate, and walk gently to activate the body adaptation process.
+Rest, hydrate, and walk gently in order to activate the body adaptation process.
 These activities help to stimulate circulation and acclimate to the highland conditions.
 You can also engage in meditation or soothing yoga, basking in the peaceful aura of the Himalayas.

 Itinerary Details